Skip to content

 Wilkes JD Fellowship

-A new initiative in partnership with the S.J.
+An initiative in partnership with the S.J.
 Quinney College of Law’s Wallace Stegner Center for supporting U of U law students who are committed to addressing climate, energy, and environmental challenges through legal and policy scholarship and work.
-Deadline for submissions: February 15, 2026

 Learn More